kumindu/terraform-kubernetes/README.md

-# Terraform Script For Create Kubernetes Cluster In AWS EC2 Instance
+# Terraform Script For Create Kubernetes Cluster IN AWS
 Create kubernetes cluster in aws ec2 instance